sayanita237/Contraceptive-Prevalence-Survey-by-Logistic-Regressiion/README.md

 8. Standard-of-living index (categorical) 1=verlow, 2, 3, 4=high
 9. Media exposure (binary) Good, Not good
 10. Contraceptive method used (class attribute) No,Yes

+2.1 Data Ingestion: Read the dataset.
+Do the descriptive statistics and do null value condition check, check for duplicates and outliers and write an inference on it.
+Perform Univariate and Bivariate Analysis and Multivariate Analysis.

+2.2 Do not scale the data.
+Encode the data (having string values) for Modelling.
+Data Split: Split the data into train and test (70:30).
+Apply Logistic Regression and build multiple models with different predictors.

+2.3 Performance Metrics: Check the performance of Predictions on Train and Test sets using Accuracy, Confusion Matrix, Plot ROC curve and get ROC_AUC score for each model Final Model: Compare Both the models and write inference which model is best/optimized.

+2.4 Inference: Basis on these predictions, what are the insights and recommendations.
+Please explain and summarise the various steps performed in this project.
+There should be proper business interpretation and actionable insights present.